GetShopTV/changelogged/README.md

 Version relevant to common changelog is known from git.

-Attention.
-I've run into that so I describe.
-While bumping first run `changelogged`.
-Then release with generated version and pull.
-This way tool will now actual previous tag.

 Text of help message:
 ```
 This tool can check your changelogs and bump versions in project.